I am back to teaching in-person lessons!

-Constance Clare-Newman has been teaching this unique hands-on method for over 15 years.
-Constance is a highly trained (1800 hours) professional who teaches private lessons and group classes in Palm Springs, CA., and in Provincetown, Cape Cod, MA in the summers, and travels for workshops.
+Constance Clare-Newman has been teaching this unique hands-on method for 20 years.
+Constance is a highly trained (1800 hours over 3 years) professional who teaches private lessons and group classes in Palm Springs, CA., and in Provincetown, Cape Cod, MA in the summers, and travels for workshops.

 Online, Constance teaches practices for calming anxiety and mind-body centering.